taazarel/Voheim/story/pcNotesH.md

 Gemstones are funy
 Hehe explosion
 The oldest callback "Do i have to make up for ækuf?" for stalking a mayor.
+Tear get
+Fox is an item
+Fox lets you not worry about the marble music box